Next Generation MBA is calling

-The Quinlan School of Business has radically redesigned its MBA program to meet the needs of employers and students, and will launch the Next Generation MBA in fall 2020.
-Applications are being accepted now.
+The Quinlan School of Business radically redesigned its MBA program to meet the needs of employers and students and named it the Next Generation MBA.

 “Our Next Generation MBA is a complete break from the traditional MBA program,” says Kevin Stevens, dean of the Quinlan School of Business.
 “We’ve listened to the business community and our students, and developed a program that is data-driven, skills-based, grounded in the values that are a hallmark of a Loyola education, and that can be completed in as fast as a year.”

-With this redesign, the Quinlan MBA will be one-of-a-kind in the area.
+With this redesign, the Quinlan MBA is one-of-a-kind in the area.

 “This is the only MBA in the Chicago area crafted around what you need in our dynamic, data-driven global economy,” says Stevens.
 “Our graduates will grow as people and as business leaders, and will have the skills to address the big problems in business and in our communities.”